Yolanda Altamirano | President

 Maria Elena Ramirez was born and raised in Othello, WA.
 An avid Real Change reader since 1994, Maria Elena appreciates what a community asset Real Change is and has been an active volunteer since September of 2012.
 A graduate of the University of WA, Maria Elena’s professional experiences include the healthcare field with the Epilepsy Foundation NW.
 Maria Elena has served as a resource for Latino, first generation high school graduates pursuing a post K-12 education, as well as an education equity advocate to the Latino community, in eastern WA.
 Maria Elena looks forward to deepening her relationships with vendors and watching their self-confidence grow as they continue to inform and inspire people from all walks of life in Seattle to join them in bringing about real change in our hearts and actions.

 Shelly Cohen was born and raised in Seattle, and likes to say “I have the webbed feet to prove it!”
-He has three adult children and one granddaughter.
+He has three adult children and several grandchildren.
 With his smiling personality and sense of community, Shelly became active in Real Change June 7, 2013, and achieved the coveted 600 Club level at the conclusion of June 2013.
-His other activities with Real Change include involvement in the Editorial Committee, representing the Editorial Committee on both the editorial staff, the Vendor Advisory Board and the Vendor Organizing Committee.
+He is also active in Real Change advocacy.
 He was elected to the Real Change Board of Directors on March 24, 2016, at 62 years young, as he prefers to say.
 To learn more about Shelly, read about his other activities in Real Change and his life experiences.
 Shelly would love to visit with you at his current 600 Club Post at PCC Natural Markets – Bothell in Canyon Park, 22621 Bothell Everett Highway, Bothell, WA 98021.